-- 1 > Create an account on ContactEquitas (contactequitas.force.com) - 2 > Complete the online application form - 3 > Upload the required documents on your ContactEquitas account: - The Memorandum of Agreement duly signed by the candidate and the director of the candidate's organization - Two supporting letters from national and/or international human rights organizations (other than the candidate's) that are familiar with the candidate's work and/or the work of their organization - · A brochure (and/or mission statement) describing the candidate's organization - 4 > Submit your completed application online
+- 1 > Your ContactEquitas account: - If you have previously applied to an Equitas program (including a previous IHRTP) and have a ContactEquitas account, e-mail us at pifdh-ihrtp@ equitas.org, and we will add the 2023 application form in your account. - If you have never applied to an Equitas program and you do not have a ContactEquitas account, create an account with our ContactEquitas platform (contactequitas.force.com). - 2 > Complete the online application form - 3 > Upload the required documents on your ContactEquitas account: - The Memorandum of Agreement duly signed by the candidate and the director of the candidate's organization - Two supporting letters from national and/or international human rights organizations (other than the candidate's) that are familiar with the candidate's work and/or the work of their organization - A brochure (and/or mission statement) describing the candidate's organization - 4 > Submit your completed application online